morphy2k/rss-forwarder/README.md

 # RSS Forwarder

-Checks RSS feeds for new entries and forwards them to different targets (sinks), like webhooks.
+Checks RSS/Atom feeds for new entries and forwards them to different targets (called "sinks"), such as webhooks or applications/scripts.

 ## Supported sinks